 Visitor Restrictions, Screening Processes and Safety Precautions

-As required by federal, state and county public health orders, and to preserve
+As required by federal, state and county public health orders, and to reduce

-no visitors are allowed in the hospital at this time except as described
+transmission of infection, visitors are allowed in the hospital at this

-below.
-Please be aware that all clinical services at Methodist Hospital
+time only as described below.
+Please be aware that all clinical services

 Restrictions on Visitation